Hopp til hovedinnhold

 • Sensorordning

-The Field Report submitted by the students will be evaluated by the course leader.
+The Field work based Report submitted by individual student will be evaluated by the course teacher.

 • Obligatorisk aktivitet